 The Therapeutic Radiographers, who are the specialists that deliver the radiotherapy treatment each day, will help your child lie in the same position as they were for their CT planning scan.
-This will included wearing the mask if it is required.
+You can be present in the room during this period.
 Treatment may be given on a linear accelerator or a TomoTherapy machine, both are radiotherapy machines which deliver photon treatment.